 - A. Physical warm-ups

 - B. Vocal warm-ups including vocalizes and exercises to improve and expand range and singing skills, and to introduce difficult sections in the music

 - C. Rhythm reading and practice

 - D. Score reading

 - E. Listening

 - F. Echo singing and clapping

-- G. As called for by individual student's needs, consult Appendix VI for accommodations and modifications for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students and Students with 504 Plans.
+- G. For strategies to differentiate for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students, and Students with 504 Plans, please consult the Accommodations and Modifications appendix in the appendices section of this document.